 He manifested enough physical presence to lay his long bony fingers against their soft, warm cheeks.
 He waited.

 For hours he sat, absorbing their dreams, until the first rays of daybreak crept under the blind.
 Then with a few strange gestures, and speaking unspeakable words, he was back in his own world.
-A world where no-one dreamt, no-one had imagination, nor aspirations nor desires.
+A world where no one dreamt, no one had imagination, aspirations or desires.
 Stories, such as they were, told only of facts.